Feb 14, 2023, 12:59 PM

 Atom's algorithm keeps children on their ideal learning path, tailored to their unique learning style and pace to keep them challenged and motivated.

-Atom Nucleus gives children access to unlimited online practice papers tailored to your target schools.
+Atom Nucleus gives children access to online 11 plus practice papers tailored to the Gloucestershire 11 plus exam.
 They're designed to mirror the format and style of real 11 plus questions, so your child will go into the exam knowing exactly what to expect.

 And what's more, everything is automatically marked for you.